hankbao/cs5600-final/README.md

 ## Abstract

 This report presents the development and implementation of a user space paging program in Rust, an innovative project leveraging the capabilities of `userfaultfd` and `signalfd` within the Linux operating system.
 The primary objective of this project was to explore and harness the potential of `userfaultfd` for monitoring and handling page faults occurring in child processes.
-Paging normally happens in the kernel level, but relatively underused in conventional programming practices.
+Paging normally happens at the kernel level but is relatively underused in conventional programming practices.
 By intercepting page faults at the user level, the program demonstrates a feasible method for managing memory access and handling in a multi-process environment.

 A significant part of the project involved utilizing `userfaultfd` to detect page faults in child processes.
 This mechanism allowed for the control of page fault handling from the parent process, enabling a responsive and customizable reaction to memory access patterns in child processes.
 The implementation focused on creating user-defined responses to page faults, such as providing copies of data from specified locations, thereby introducing a layer of flexibility and control in memory management.